This section contains information about enhancements in version 3.5.00.of BMC Digital Workplace.

 The following illustration shows an example of the Your Favorites section configured with small-sized icons as viewed in the desktop client.

-For more information, see Managing favorite items.
+For more information, see Favorite items in the catalog.

 Items in a cart are saved between sessions